conda-forge/conda-forge.github.io/sphinx/src/maintainer/knowledge_base.rst

   so they work better with the conda-build setup.
 - Copying some Python-related packages from ``host`` to ``build`` with a ``[build_platform != target_platform]`` selector:

   - ``python`` itself, to support ``crossenv``.
   - Non-pure Python packages (i.e. they ship compiled libraries) that need to be present while the package is being built, like ``cython`` and ``numpy``.

 In the terms of the `PEP720 <https://peps.python.org/pep-0720/>`__, the conda-forge setup implements the "faking the target environment" approach.
-More specifically:

-This will result in the following changes before the builds scripts run:
+More specifically, this will result in the following changes before the builds scripts run:

 - A modified ``crossenv`` installation in ``$BUILD_PREFIX/venv``, mimicking the architecture of ``$PREFIX``.